RiftValleySoftware/RVS_PersistentPrefs/README.md

 RVS_PersistentPrefs
 =
-A general-purpose class for storing persistent preferences in the application bundle.
+A general-purpose [Swift](https://apple.com/swift) class for making storing persistent preferences incredibly easy and transparent.

 [Here is the Technical Documentation for this class.](https://riftvalleysoftware.github.io/RVS_PersistentPrefs/)

 OVERVIEW
 -
-RVS_PersistentPrefs is an "abstract" base class, designed to be subclassed *(yes, I know.
+RVS_PersistentPrefs is an "abstract" base class, designed to be subclassed *(Yes, I know.
 There's no such thing as an "abstract" class in Swift, but the class is designed to crash, if you instantiate it standalone)*.

 Instances based on the class will have a simple, flexible [`Dictionary<String, Any>`](https://developer.apple.com/documentation/swift/dictionary) property.
 This will contain a set of values, stored on behalf of the derived subclass.